codex-storage/codex-research/design/erasure-coding.md

 ### Terminology

 - A $codeword$ ($C$) is the maximum amount of data that can be encoded together, it cannot surpass the size of the GF field.
 For example $C <= GF(2^8) = C <= 256$.
-- A $symbol$ ($s$) is an element of the of the GF field.
+- A $symbol$ ($s$) is an element of the GF field.
 A $codeword$ is composed of a number of symbols up to the size of the GF field.
 For example a field of $GF(2^8) = 256$ contains up to 256 symbols.
 The size of the symbol in bytes is also limited by the size of the GF field, a symbol in $GF(2^8)$ will have a max size of 8 bits or 1 byte.

 The size of the codeword determines the maximum number of symbols that an error correcting code can encode and decode as a unit.
 For example, a Reed-Solomon code that uses a Galois field of $2^8$ can only encode and decode 256 symbols together.
 In other words, the size of the field imposes a natural limit on the size of the data that can be coded together.